https://www.youtube.com/channel/UCTcZnvuTeovlznioLRo0GOA Daily phonics

 https://www.themathsfactor.com/ Carol Vorderman daily maths lessons from 4 to 11, also has activities and games.

 The White Rose Maths Hub have prepared a series of maths lessons for years Reception to 6.
 Currently there are 5 lessons for each year group with 5 more planned to be added in the next few weeks.
 You can access these at https://whiterosemaths.com/homelearning/.
 There is a daily live lesson between 10-11am on the site.

 Welcome to Wagtails!

 Welcome to the Wagtail class.
-We are a class of 29 wonderful Year 1 children.
-Mrs Willett and Mrs Parsons are our teachers in the Wagtail class.
+Mrs Willett and Mrs Nixon are our teachers in the Wagtail class.
 We also have Mrs Humpherston as our teaching assistant to help us with our learning.

-In the autumn term, our first topic of the year is going to be based around the Three Little Pigs story where we will try to answer the question ‘which materials should the three little pigs have used to build their houses?’
+In the autumn term, our first topic of the year is going to be based around the Billy Goats Gruff story where we will try to answer the question ‘What makes a good bridge for the Billy Goats to cross?’
 We have many exciting challenges ahead including science investigations and building in DT.
 After October half term we will start our geography topic and try to answer the question ‘Where could the Go Jetters go on an adventure?’
 The children will explore the UK and use their map skills in the local area.

 Throughout the year, we will also be working on our phonics skills every morning.
 This allows us to decode a range of words that unlock our ability to read and access other challenges.